-- Drain the water: well, it’s not okay for you to drain the water every night but if you have a higher population of the frogs in your garden, you should think about it.
-No water source means no frogs, no mosquitoes, no flies.
+- Drain the water: well, it’s not okay for you to drain the water every night, but if you have a higher population of frogs in your garden, you should think about it.
+No water source means no frogs, no mosquitoes, and no flies.

 - Cover the swimming pool: make sure you cover the pool every night.
 This might help to some extent.
 It’s very important not allowing them to enter the pool!

 - Get rid of the outside lights: we know that you need the lighting, and it’s beautiful during nighttime.
 Remember that lights attract flies, mosquitoes and other flying insects, and they are the food source for the frogs.
 Instead, use it only when you need it.

 Gastropods are known as slugs and snails.
 Snails have shells, unlike slugs which don’t have such or the shells are reduced.
 These slippery pests inhabit forests, lakes, rivers, and gardens.
 As you might guess, most of them love plants, leaves, algae or fungi.
 Snails and slugs are great climbers, thanks to the slime they produce.
 So they can easily get to high-rise fruit or flower buds.